davidkellis/able/README.md

 Some operators have special semantics, and may not be overridden.

 1. Assignment operator: `=`
    The assignment operator is used in assignment expressions to assign the value expressed in the right hand side (RHS) of the assignment expression to the identifier or identifiers specified in the left hand side (LHS) of the assignment expression.
 The assignment operator is right-associative.
 The assignment operator is not a function, and as a result, is not a first-class object that may be used as a value.
+The assignment operator may not be redefined or overridden.

 #### Special cases